 The data required to support an NDA is generated in two distinct development stages: nonclinical and clinical.
 For new chemical entities, the nonclinical development stage generally involves synthesizing the active component, developing the formulation and determining the manufacturing process, as well as carrying out non-human toxicology, pharmacology and drug metabolism studies in the laboratory, which support subsequent clinical testing.
 These nonclinical tests include laboratory evaluation of product chemistry, formulation, stability and toxicity, as well as animal studies to assess the characteristics and potential safety and efficacy of the product.
 The conduct of the nonclinical tests must comply with federal regulations, including GLPs.
 The sponsor must submit the results of the nonclinical tests, together with manufacturing information, analytical data, any available clinical data or literature and a proposed clinical protocol, to the FDA as part of the IND.
 An IND is a request for authorization from the FDA to administer an investigational drug product to humans.
-Some nonclinical testing may continue even after the IND is submitted, but an IND must become effective before human clinical trials may begin.
-The central focus of an IND submission is on the general investigational plan and the protocol(s) for human trials.
+Some nonclinical testing may continue even after the IND submission is on the general investigational plan and the protocol(s) for human trials.
 The IND automatically becomes effective 30 days after receipt by the FDA, unless the FDA raises concerns or questions regarding the proposed clinical trials, including concerns that human research subjects will be exposed to unreasonable health risks, and places the IND on clinical hold within that 30-day time period.
-In such a case, the IND sponsor and the FDA must resolve any outstanding concerns or non-compliance.
-Accordingly, we cannot be sure that submission of an IND will result in the FDA allowing clinical trials to begin, or that, once begun, issues will not arise that could cause the trial to be suppended or terminated.
+In such a case, the IND sponsor and the FDA must resolve any outstanding concerns before the clinical trial can begin.
+The FDA may also impose clinical holds on a drug candidate at any time before or during clinical trials due to safety concerns or non-compliance.
+Accordingly, we cannot be sure that submission of an IND will result in the FDA allowing clinical trials to begin, or that, once begun, issues will not arise that could cause the trial to be suspended or terminated.

 The clinical stage of development involves the administration of the drug candidate to healthy volunteers or patients under the supervision of qualified investigators, generally physicians not employed by or under the trial sponsor's control, in accordance with GCPs, which include the requirement that all research subjects provide their informed consent for their participation in any clinical trial.
 Clinical trials are conducted under protocols detailing, among other things, the objectives of the clinical trial, dosing procedures, subject selection and exclusion criteria and the parameters to be used to monitor subject safety and assess efficacy.
 Each protocol, and any subsequent amendments to the protocol, must be submitted to the FDA as part of the IND.
 Further, each clinical trial must be reviewed and approved by an independent institutional review board, or IRB, at or servicing each institution at which the clinical trial will be conducted.
-An IRB is charged with protecting the welfare and rights of trial participants and considers such items as whether the risks to individuals participating in the clinical trial subject or his or her legal representative and must monitor the clinical trial until completion.
+An IRB is charged with protecting the welfare and rights of trial participants and considers such items as whether the risks to individuals participating in the clinical trials are minimized and are reasonable in relation to anticipated benefits.
+The IRB also approves the informed consent form that must be provided to each clinical trial subject or his or her legal representative and must monitor the clinical trial until completion.
 There are also requirements governing the reporting of ongoing clinical trials and completed clinical trial results to public registries.